 9. Wife has a right in the husband’s property and income.
 It is the duty of the husband to support the wife unconditionally.
 He has no right in her income or property, even if it was purchased with his money.

-The reality is that to this day many of these rights are denied to women in so-called advanced countries which don’t operate under Islamic law.
+The reality is that to this day many of these rights are denied to women in so-called advanced countries.

 In conclusion, I would like to reiterate that Muhammadﷺ left for us all, Muslim or not alike, a way of life, a code of conduct and behavior that is as applicable today as it was in his time.
 It is my contention that if people followed his way, then we would be able to cure the sickness of selfishness, cruelty and indifference that we are plagued with and create a society based on compassion, mutual responsibility and accountability to Allahﷻ from whom nothing is hidden.